Everest from the north (Tibet, north col)

 - Waste transport away from base camp

-- Oxygen package provided by Summit Oxygen with mask & regulator and 8 bottles per participant
+- Oxygen package provided by Summit Oxygen with a rental mask & regulator and 8 bottles per participant

-- Hypoxic tent and generator for 6 weeks prior to expedition
+- Hypoxic tent and generator for up to 4 weeks prior to expedition

 - Insurance and equipment for Nepalese staff